10 Things I wish I knew before starting Uni :)

 2. Self-learning & Self-management

-Remember my confusion and excitement about the number of study hours/week?
+Remember my confusion and excitement about the number of study hours per week?
 Forget that.
 Because this one?
 It took me a whole academic year to figure it out.
 And you need to prepare for it.
 I truly mean it.

-Due to the reduced amount of hours (in my point of view, and maybe yours too) you find yourself in a moment of despair, where you feel you haven’t learnt anything, at the same time you don’t know where to start looking for those missing pieces of the informational puzzle, yet you feel like you’re outsmarting the system and it feels wrong.
+Due to the reduced amount of studying hours (in my point of view, and maybe yours too) you find yourself in a moment of despair, where you feel you haven’t learned anything, at the same time you don’t know where to start filling in those missing pieces of the puzzle, yet you feel like you’re outsmarting the system and it feels wrong.

-The British educational system is designed to develop critical thinking, multi-angle perspective and autonomy, which is only achievable through independent learning.
-Of course you won’t be able to achieve those knowledge heights with just 12-16h/week, hence the recommended average of 20-25 hours of independent or group study per week.
+The British education system is designed to develop critical thinking, multi-angle perspectives and autonomy, all of which are only achievable through independent learning.
+Of course, you won’t be able to achieve those knowledge heights with just 12-16h/week, hence the recommended average of 20-25 hours of independent or group study per week.

 3. Studying structure